Home Warranty for Old Homes: Coverage, Limitations & Best Options

 Pre-Existing Conditions & Age Restrictions on Appliances

 This is where many older homeowners get caught off guard.
 A pre-existing condition is any defect, damage, or failure that existed in your home's systems or appliances before your warranty coverage began.
-Most home warranty contracts have a clause that excludes coverage for these issues — and in older homes, they're far more common.
+Most home warranty contracts have a clause that excludes coverage for these issues, and in older homes, they're far more common.
+Pre-existing conditions remain one of the most cited reasons for denied claims in 2026.

 Known vs. Unknown Pre-Existing Conditions